ombegov/policy-v2/_m-17-06-web-policy/accuracy.md

 2. Agencies should choose the best approach to identify external links to users in a way that minimizes the impact on the usability of their websites and digital services.

 F.   Agencies must post information quality guidelines, information quality correction requests, agency’s formal response(s), and any communications regarding the appeals on their website.
 Agencies must also establish a process for updating their information quality web pages on a regular basis. <sup>[27](#myfootnote27)</sup>

-Footnotes:
+***
+### *Footnotes*:

 <a name="myfootnote12">27</a>: http://www.whitehouse.gov/omb/assets/omb/fedreg/reproducible2.pdf

 <a name="myfootnote12">28</a>:29 U.S.C. § 794d